CONSUMER RIGHTS UNDER STATE AND FEDERAL LAW.

 LENGTH OF SERVICE

-The duration of the Service Agreement is for six (6) months with monthly payments to be made at the end of each month unless Notice of Cancellation is received terminating the Service Agreement.
+The duration of the Service Agreement is for up to six (6) months with monthly payments to be made at the end of each month unless Notice of Cancellation is received terminating the Service Agreement.
 The total amount to be charged per the Service Agreement will displayed and agreed upon at the time of checkout and is also displayed in the following chart:

 Trycera Financial, Inc. has posted a One Hundred Thousand Dollar ($100,000) Surety Bond with the California Secretary of State as is required for all Credit Service Organizations conducting business in California.
 The Surety Bond Number is 3724104 and is issued by Great American Insurance Company, 301 E 4th Street, Cincinnati, OH 45202.